OKEAMAH/Git/docs/alpha/smart_rollups.rst

    manager operation while *internal* messages are pushed by Layer 1 smart contracts or the protocol itself.

-#. a **reveal data channel** allows the rollup to retrieve data
+#. a **reveal data channel** allows each rollup to retrieve data
    coming from data sources external to the Layer 1.
+Rollups requests data through that channel to the runner of that rollup kernel (i.e. the smart rollup node).

 External messages